ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/t-config-acquisition.md

 uuid: 50ce51ad-39bf-4ac7-bd94-757443d11ca7
 ---

-# Configure SDK Acquisition Options{#configure-sdk-acquisition-options}
+# Configure SDK Acquisition options{#configure-sdk-acquisition-options}

 You can configure the SDK Acquisition options on the Manage App Settings page while creating a new app or editing an existing app.